 Industry Risks.
 In addition, the Trust's portfolio holdings are concentrated in the common stocks of information technology companies.
-A trust is considered to be "concentrated" in a particular industry or sector when the securities in a particular industry or sector constitute 25% or more of the total asset value of the portfolio.
-The Trust's portfolio also invests significantly in the common stocks of consumer product companies, financial companies, industrial companies, and real estate investment trusts.
+A trust is considered to be "concentrated" in a particular industry or sector when the securities in a particular industry or sector constitute twenty-five percent or more of the total asset value of the portfolio.
+The Trust's portfolio also invests significantly (at least ten percent of its total assets) in the common stocks of consumer product companies, financial companies and industrial companies, and also invests in the common stocks of real estate investment trusts.
 Please also refer to the "Risk Factors" section for a complete discussion of the corresponding risks for each of these sectors.
 Compared to the broad market, an individual industry or sector may be more strongly affected by: